 In the interest of fairness and transparency, the Texas Youth Risk Behavior Survey (YRBS) requests that public health programs and other partners submit written proposals for adding questions to the Texas statewide YRBS.
 Stakeholders with interest in the survey can propose optional YRBS questions offered by CDC or questions used and tested by other state YRBS programs.
 The Texas YRBS program can assist in the identification of such questions.
-Costs for adding questions will be forthcoming.
+Costs for adding questions to the 2015 YRBS will be $2500 per question.
 The information gathered from written submissions will be used to assist the Texas YRBS coordinator, with input from the Health Surveys User Group, in planning the Texas YRBS questionnaire and related analytical products.Please attach a copy of your proposed questions or question topics along with a short response to each of the items below and send them to the Texas YRBS Progam (see below for contact).

 I. PROPOSED QUESTIONS or QUESTION TOPICS